ShanMehr/Calculator/README.md

 # Calculator
-Implemented a calculator in the web browser using Javascript,html and css
+Implemented a calculator in the web browser with javascript, html and css